 - Make sure teens talk about their emotions with someone, even if it is not you.
 Suggest that they talk to or confide in a teacher, friend or a friend’s parent.

-- Your child’s reactions could include: Rebelliousness and acting out; depression, anxiety or insecure; critique how their parents and others are handling the situation; hide their feelings; worried about how others will treat them because of their sick parent; have poor judgment on their decisions such as drinking alcohol, smoking, staying out late or having unsafe sex; withdraw from family and friends; show symptoms of stress or worry them or other family members will get cancer, too.
+- Your child’s reactions could include: Rebelliousness and acting out; depression, anxiety or insecurity; critique how their parents and others are handling the situation; hide their feelings; worry about how others will treat them because of their sick parent; have poor judgment on their decisions such as drinking alcohol, smoking, staying out late or having unsafe sex; withdraw from family and friends; show symptoms of stress or worry they or other family members will get cancer, too.

 - Reassure your teen.
 Encourage them to hang with friends and do activities they enjoy while continuing to discipline and set appropriate limits.